Top 20 Colleges With Interesting History or Finds

 Caltech, just like MIT, has a strong tradition of pranks, but most of these practical jokes occur within the college campus – with the exception of its pranks on MIT, more than 2,500 miles away.
 The prank started the Caltech-MIT prank rivalry and included a laser show, a Caltech blimp over the Great Dome, and a sign that read “That Other Institute of Technology.”

-Despite the strong pranks culture, Caltech’s student life has an overriding aspect: the Honor Code.
+Despite the strong prank culture, Caltech’s student life has an overriding aspect: the Honor Code.
 The Honor Code enables students to actively participate in their learning, from taking assignments at home to participating in faculty-led research projects.

 In fact, Caltech is among the best colleges for undergraduate research for both students and junior faculty.
 Students interested in research will benefit from the Summer Undergraduate Research Fellowships (SURF) program, too.